dorothyzh/MethylXcan/README.md

         perl run_gene_list.pl  ex_probe_list.txt  ex_dataset.txt  me_dataset.txt methylation_annotation.txt  data/gene_annotation.demo.txt

 #### III.
-Check the final results.
+Final results.
    The final results will be named as "MethylXcan.txt", including 22 columns.

 __CpG:__ name of CpG probes.

-__n.site:__ how many CpG sites per gene.
+__n.site:__ number of CpG sites per gene.

 __gene:__ gene name.

-__beta.single:__ coefficient from single regression between gene expression and its corresponding CpGs' methylation ratios.
+__beta.single:__  regression coefficient from single regression of gene expression on its each CpGs methylation separately.

-__beta.multiple:__ coefficient from multiple regressions between gene expression and its corresponding CpGs' methylation ratios.
+__beta.multiple:__ regression coefficients from multiple regression of gene expression on the methylation of its all CpG sites simultaneously.

 __beta.glmnet:__ coefficient from lasso regression between gene expression and its corresponding CpGs' methylation ratios.

-__R2.single.max:__ max coefficient of determination from single regression between gene expression and its corresponding CpGs' methylation ratios.
+__R2.single.max:__  the largest coefficient of determination from the single regressions of one gene.

 __R2.single.max.var:__ variance between coefficients of determination from single regression between gene expression and its corresponding CpGs' methylation ratios.